alephium/docs/docs/ralph/built-in-functions.md

 > @param **...** *the fields of the to-be-created target contract*
 >
-> two *ByteVecs: the first one is the encoded immutable fields, and the second one is the encoded mutable fields*
+> @returns *two ByteVecs: the first one is the encoded immutable fields, and the second one is the encoded mutable fields*

 ---